Due Diligence Agent

 Governed outcome

-The Due Diligence Agent verifies every output against BAILII, legislation.gov.uk, EUR-Lex, and our proprietary database — a curated, continuously updated data source we built in-house for faster multi-step verification of authentic legal data.
-This is our IP, enabling cross-referencing across jurisdictions that public databases alone cannot provide.
+The Due Diligence Agent checks every output against BAILII, legislation.gov.uk, EUR-Lex, and our own legal database — a curated, constantly updated source we built in-house for faster checking.
+It's our own work, and it lets us cross-reference across jurisdictions in ways the public sources can't on their own.

 How Verify, Comply, Prove works for the Due Diligence Agent